NathanGodey/AutoVCMaison/README.md

 2.Generate training metadata, including the GE2E speaker embedding (please use one-hot embeddings if you are not doing zero-shot conversion): ```py .\make_metadata.py --dataset='voxceleb'```

 3.Run the main training script: ```python main.py``` or ```python main_circular.py``` for CycleAutoVC.
 You can provide several parameters for the training in the bash command (learning rate, dataset, bottleneck dimension, ...).
 To display the list of parameters : ```python main(_circular).py -h```

-Converges when the reconstruction loss is around 0.0001.